 Medicaid typically covers essential diabetic supplies like blood glucose meters, test strips, lancets, syringes, insulin, and insulin pumps.

-The amount of coverage may depend on medical necessity, the type of diabetes, and the state’s Medicaid program.
+Coverage may depend on medical necessity, the type of diabetes, and the state’s Medicaid program.

 Some supplies, such as continuous glucose monitors (CGMs), may require prior authorization from a healthcare provider.